scrapinghub/web-poet/docs/intro/overrides.rst

 ------------------

-To simplify the code examples in the next few subsections, let's assume that these Item Classes have been predefined:
+To simplify the code examples in the next few subsections, let's assume that these item classes have been predefined:

 .. code-block:: python